sshaw/class2/README.md

 User.new(:name => "sshaw") == User.new(:name => "sshaw")  # true
 ```

-Unknown attributes passed to the constructor are ignored.

 `Class2` can create classes with typed attributes from example hashes.
 This makes it possible to build classes for things like API responses, using the API response